waynedog74/content/security/InsecRes, A Tool to Find Insecure Resources on HTTPS Sites.md

 Authors: sedlav
 ---

-**InsecuRes** is a small, free and open source command line based tool for finding insecure resources on HTTPS sites, written in Go programming language.
-It utilizes the power of “multi-threading” (goroutines) to crawl and parse site pages.
+A console tool that finds insecure resources on HTTPS sites.
+It is written in Go language and uses the power of "multi-threading" (goroutines) to crawl and parse site pages.

 [Link](https://www.tecmint.com/insecres-finds-insecure-resources-on-https-sites/)